How to Explore NJ’s Craft Beverage Scene From PATCO

 Wildfether Distilling in Haddonfield. / Photograph by Kae Lani Palmisano

-Kings Road Brewery and Wildfether Distilling both allow outside food, and there are restaurants a plenty to order from while sipping on craft beer or some of the finest cocktails in South Jersey.
+Kings Road Brewery and Wildfether Distilling both allow outside food, and there are restaurants a-plenty to order from while sipping on craft beer or some of the finest cocktails in South Jersey.
 Kings Road’s beers, including their N/A brews, pair excellently with bangers and chips from the British Chip Shop across the street.
 Wildfether offers gin, vodka and whiskey cocktails with freshly made juices and syrups.
 The gin and vodka are distilled on-site, while the bourbon and rye are brought in, just until the year-old distillery can offer what’s aging in-house.
 Its menu changes seasonally, and in summer’s heat, the refreshing frozen cocktails change monthly.

-When you’re done your PATCO bar crawl, the train will take you back to Philadelphia in less than 20 minutes; no designated driver required.
+When you’re done with your PATCO bar crawl, the train will take you back to Philadelphia in less than 20 minutes; no designated driver required.